Papaya, Carica papaya L.

 Piper nigrum L

-Lore: Most widely used spice in world (unless you consider salt a spice).
-Its discovery in the East and subsequent trade to the West created the great trace routes.
+Lore: most widely used spice in world, its discovery in the East and subsequent trade to the West created the great trace routes.

 Peppers rank number two to the use of black and white pepper.